eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter4.rst.txt

 **⑥ Radio button alignment**

-You can choose whether to align the placeholder text to the right or left of the radio button.
+Select whether to place the button to the left or right of the text.

 **⑦ Tooltip Text**